-We moved to Valencia in February 2018 and have now been here almost a year.
+We moved to Valencia in February 2018, from Scotland.
 Valencia is becoming quite popular with foreigners moving to this wonderful city and I think we are all struggling with the same questions.
 Moving to Valencia with kids means questions around schools, family friendly neighbourhoods, healthcare and other issues.
 Where to live, which schools to choose and where to start with your paperwork.

 So how do you organise an international move like this?
 Where do you start when moving to Valencia with kids?
 When still living in Scotland, where we came from before settling in Valencia, we were already planning our move for about a year beforehand.
 Once we picked our destination, I did a lot of research online, printed out info about neighbourhoods and schools and I joined a number of online forums and facebook groups.
 Some useful groups to join beforehand are: